bbchung/clighter8/README.md

 ### ShowInfo

-Show clighter8 runtime informations.
+Show some Clighter8 runtime informations.

 ### Rename()

 * An experimental function to do rename-refactor.
-* The scope is opened vim buffers.
+* Only renames the opened buffers.
-* There is no one-step undo/redo method.
+* There is no one-step undo method.

-* Strongly recommend that backing up all files before calling this function.
-* For convenience, you can add key mapping in your vimrc:
+For convenience, you can add key mapping in your vimrc:
 ```vim
 nmap <silent> <Leader>r :call Rename()<CR>
 ```